florish/pickleball/article.md

 # Why The 2025 Provisional Rally Scoring Pickleball Rules Are Biased Towards Right Side Serving (And Why This Is Probably Unfair)

 One of the other players in our pickleball group recently mentioned the new rally scoring rules.

-To be precise: the provisional rally scoring rules for doubles as [introduced](https://usapickleball.org/docs/2025-USA-Pickleball-Rulebook-Change-Document.pdf) in the [2025 USA Pickleball Rulebook](https://usapickleball.org/docs/2025-USA-Pickleball-Rulebook.pdf).
+To be precise: he meant the provisional rally scoring rules for doubles as [introduced](https://usapickleball.org/docs/2025-USA-Pickleball-Rulebook-Change-Document.pdf) in the [2025 USA Pickleball Rulebook](https://usapickleball.org/docs/2025-USA-Pickleball-Rulebook.pdf).

 During our weekly play, we tried things out and reread the rules.
 Our conclusion: there is something odd about the "forced" right side serving after a side out.
 This causes every round of serving to start on the right side, which leads to more right side serves than left side serves.